fox-it/dissect-docs/docs/source/target-query.rst

 Loading
 ~~~~~~~

+In order to query a target, the target data (usually an image) has to be loaded.
+Loading makes the raw target data accessible for Dissect.
 By default, Dissect attempts to determine the file format automatically and selects the appropriate loader.
 If the image is split into multiple files, just feed it the first (For example with an EWF image, just target the
 .E01 file).